canjs/can-stache-bindings/docs/legacy/bindings.md

 > __Note:__ DOM attribute names are case-insensitive, use hypens (-) to in the attribute name to setup camelCase bindings.

-The following are the bindings that should be used with [can-stache]:
+The following are the deprecated bindings that can be used with [can-stache]:

 #### [can-stache-bindings.event event]